- Language: en

 Choosing a name for your app

-Next we’ll create a setup.py file which provides details about how to build and install the app.
-A full explanation of this file is beyond the scope of this tutorial, but the setuptools docs have a good explanation.
-Create a file django-polls/setup.py with the following contents:django-polls/setup.py
+setup.pyfiles which detail how to build and install the app.
+A full explanation of these files is beyond the scope of this tutorial, but the setuptools documentation has a good explanation.
+Create the

 include LICENSE include README.rst recursive-include polls/static * recursive-include polls/templates *